gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 The problem with the above edge-detection circuit is that it cannot guarantee that the created pulse is long enough for the latch logic to obtain the correct state[^bib-libretexts-edge-triggered-flip-flop].
 There is a better way to do it.

-### D Flip-Flops
+### D-Type Flip-Flops

-A D flip-flop (where the D either stands for **D**elay or **D**ata) is a flip-flop which is based off the D latch, with additional circuitry to make it edge-triggered instead of level triggered.
+A _D-type flip-flop_ (where the D either stands for **D**elay or **D**ata depending on who you ask) is a flip-flop which is based off the D latch, with additional circuitry to make it edge-triggered instead of level triggered.
 Below is the basic symbol for a D-type flip-flop with no preset or clear:

 {{% figure src="d-flipflop-symbol-level.png" width="300px" caption="The schematic symbol for a D-type flipflop." %}}

+The wedge symbol drawn against the `CLD

 But how is a D flip-flop actually made?
 Basically, you could add the edge-trigger circuit to the `\(E\)` line of a D latch (as shown above) to make a D flip-flop: